Generic Name: lithium (LITH-ee-um)

 If OVERDOSE is suspected:

 Store Eskalith at 77 degrees F (25 degrees C) in a tightly closed container.
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, light, and moisture.
+Do not store in the bathroom.
 Keep Eskalith out of the reach of children and away from pets.

 - If you have any questions about Eskalith, please talk with your doctor, pharmacist, or other health care provider.